A neural network approach for two-body systems with spin and isospin degrees of freedom: Summary

 \section{Summary}

-In Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}, an unsupervised machine learning technique is developed to calculate the ground and low-lying excited states with deep neural network.
-In this paper, we extend the method by introducing the spin and isospin degrees of freedom through the introduction of partial wave expansions, which are generated by a non-fully-connected deep neural network.
+In Ref.~\cite{ Naito2023Phys.Rev.Research5_033189}, an unsupervised machine learning technique is developed to calculate the ground state with deep neural network.
+In this paper, we extended the method by introducing the spin and isospin degrees of freedom through the introduction of partial wave expansions, which are generated by a non-fully-connected deep neural network.

-We verified the method by calculating the simplest two-body nuclear system---deuteron.
-At first, the partial waves with the orbital angular momentum $ L $ from zero to four and the possible total spin $ S $ from zero to one are calculated.
-The results are consistence with the known fact, i.e., only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states contribute to the deuteron ground state.
-In the following calculations, the obtained wave functions and energies show consistency with the corresponding results of benchmark \cite{ Wiringa1995Phys.Rev.C51_38, Wiringa2002Phys.Rev.Lett.89_182501}.
+The method is verified by calculating the simplest two-body nuclear system---deuteron.
+At first, the partial waves with the orbital angular momentum quantum number $ L $ from zero to four and the possible total spin $ S $ from zero to one are calculated.
+The results were consistence with the known fact, i.e., only the $ {}^3 S_1 $ and $ {}^3 D_1 $ states contribute to the deuteron ground state.
+In the following calculations, the obtained wave functions and energies show consistency with the benchmark \cite{ Wiringa1995Phys.Rev.C51_38, Wiringa2002Phys.Rev.Lett.89_182501}.
 We find that the deep neural network does not need to be large.
 In the present case, two hidden layers and each of them containing eight units are sufficient to generate faithful representations of the wave function.

 We believe that these improvements to the deep neural network approach hold promise for more studies that could further extend the methodology of this work.
 For example, one is to extend from two-body calculations to $ N $-body calculations.
-In particular, Jacobi coordinates are a geometrical description of a $ N $-body system with $ \left( 3N - 6 \right)$ internal coordinates \cite{ Iung1999Phys.Chem.Chem.Phys.1_3377}, which might turn out to be applicable to our deep neural network method for many-body systems and significantly lower computation resources than in Cartesian coordinates.
-Another is to perform the calculations within the relativistic scheme.
-The relativistic effects can be well described by, for example, the CD-Bonn potential, which is fitted to the empirical value for the deuteron binding energy \cite{ Machleidt2001Phys.Rev.C63_024001}.
+For three-body systems, we believe the ground state can be obtained by solving the Faddeev equation using hyperspherical coordinates \cite{nielsen2001three} , in which the corresponding partial wave expansion includes two angular terms with spin and isospin components.
+Based on the present work and our deep neural network approach to solve the Dirac equation \cite{wang2025deep}, another promising direction is to incorporate spin and isospin degrees of freedom into the Dirac framework.
+We anticipate that the present deep neural network architecture can be extended to generate Dirac partial-wave functions.